hanfak/fizzbuzz-python-tdd/README.md

 to run

 install
+  python
   nose
   rednose
-  python

 to run test
   nosetests -v --rednose

-First attempt of doing tdd with python, using the fizzbuzz kata
+First attempt at sovling the fizzbuzz kata using tdd with python